Broadcom Inc. (NASDAQ:AVGO) is Schmidt P J Investment Management Inc.’s 8th Largest Position

 Broadcom (NASDAQ:AVGO – Get Free Report) last posted its quarterly earnings data on Thursday, August 31st.
 The semiconductor manufacturer reported $10.54 earnings per share for the quarter, topping analysts’ consensus estimates of $10.43 by $0.11.
 The firm had revenue of $8.85 billion during the quarter, compared to analysts’ expectations of $8.85 billion.
 Broadcom had a net margin of 39.25% and a return on equity of 74.31%.
 The firm’s quarterly revenue was up 4.5% on a year-over-year basis.
 During the same quarter last year, the company posted $9.07 EPS.
 Equities research analysts forecast that Broadcom Inc. will post 37.89 EPS for the current year.

-The firm also recently declared a quarterly dividend, which was paid on Friday, September 29th.
-Shareholders of record on Thursday, September 21st were given a $4.60 dividend.
-The ex-dividend date was Wednesday, September 20th.
-This represents a $18.40 annualized dividend and a yield of 2.19%.
-Broadcom’s dividend payout ratio is presently 56.58%.
+The business also recently disclosed a quarterly dividend, which was paid on Friday, September 29th.
+Investors of record on Thursday, September 21st were given a dividend of $4.60 per share.
+The ex-dividend date of this dividend was Wednesday, September 20th.
+This represents a $18.40 dividend on an annualized basis and a dividend yield of 2.19%.
+Broadcom’s payout ratio is currently 56.58%.

-A number of research firms have recently commented on AVGO.
-Wolfe Research began coverage on shares of Broadcom in a research note on Wednesday, July 19th.
-They set a “market perform” rating for the company.
-Wells Fargo & Company upped their price objective on shares of Broadcom from $800.00 to $900.00 and gave the company an “equal weight” rating in a research note on Friday, September 1st.
-Deutsche Bank Aktiengesellschaft increased their price objective on shares of Broadcom from $905.00 to $950.00 in a report on Friday, September 1st.
-Piper Sandler increased their price objective on shares of Broadcom from $830.00 to $925.00 and gave the company an “overweight” rating in a report on Tuesday, August 29th.
-Finally, Mizuho increased their price objective on shares of Broadcom from $840.00 to $960.00 in a report on Friday, September 1st.
-Five research analysts have rated the stock with a hold rating and fifteen have issued a buy rating to the company.
-Based on data from MarketBeat, the company has an average rating of “Moderate Buy” and an average target price of $848.52.

 Broadcom Inc designs, develops, and supplies various semiconductor devices with a focus on complex digital and mixed signal complementary metal oxide semiconductor based devices and analog III-V based products worldwide.
 The company operates in two segments, Semiconductor Solutions and Infrastructure Software.